-Most flooring installers and tile and marble setters learn on the job working with experienced installers.
+Most flooring installers and tile and stone setters learn on the job working with experienced installers.

-Flooring installers and tile and marble setters typically need no formal educational credential.
+Flooring installers and tile and stone setters typically need no formal educational credential.
 They learn their trade on the job, sometimes starting as a helper.
 Some learn through an apprenticeship.

-There are typically no formal education requirements for someone to become a flooring installer or tile and marble setter, although candidates entering an apprenticeship program may need a high school diploma or equivalent.
+There are typically no formal education requirements for becoming a flooring installer or tile and stone setter, although candidates entering an apprenticeship program may need a high school diploma or equivalent.

-Certain high school courses, such as art and math, may be helpful for flooring installers and tile and marble setters.
+Certain high school courses, such as art and math, may be helpful for flooring installers and tile and stone setters.

-Flooring installers and tile and marble setters typically learn on the job, working with experienced installers or starting as helpers.
+Flooring installers and tile and stone setters typically learn on the job, working with experienced installers or starting as helpers.